-- Repeated violation of classroom or transportation rules under Level I. - Leaving the classroom or school grounds without permission of school personnel. - Possession of matches or other flammable materials. - Inappropriate display of affection. - Any verbal abuse of others, including name-calling or derogatory statements. - Posting or distributing unauthorized materials in school grounds. - Failure to abide by rules, regulations, and dress code at extracurricular activities or at cocurricular activities such as field trips.(including dress code) - Loitering in unauthorized areas. - Changing school records or documents or signing parents' name on school documents. - Cafeteria disturbance. - Violations of a school's mandatory school-uniform policy. - Any other acts that interfere with the orderly educational process in the classroom or the school. - Accessing materials and sites on the Internet that are deemed to be inappropriate by GCA. - Sending or forwarding inappropriate e-mail, including e-mail containing offensive language, statements, junk e-mail chain letters or jokes. - Logging on to a computer, sending e-mail, or accessing the Internet using a name or password other than the student's own. - Posting unauthorized Web pages, graphic images, or offensive language or comments on a school Web page, internet, FACEBOOK, My Space, or any social media site.
+- Repeated violation of classroom or transportation rules under Level I - Leaving the classroom or school grounds without permission of school personnel - Possession of matches or other flammable materials - Inappropriate display of affection - Any verbal abuse of others, including name-calling or derogatory statements. - Posting or distributing unauthorized materials in school grounds - Failure to abide by rules, regulations, and dress code at extracurricular activities or at co-curricular activities such as field trips (including dress code. - Loitering in unauthorized areas - Changing school records or documents or signing parents' names on school documents - Cafeteria disturbance - Violations of a school's mandatory school-uniform policy - Any other acts that interfere with the orderly educational process in the classroom or the school - Accessing materials and sites on the internet that are deemed to be inappropriate by GCA - Sending or forwarding inappropriate email, including email containing offensive language, statements, junk email chain letters or jokes - Logging on to a computer, sending email, or accessing the internet using a name or password other than the student's own

+• Posting unauthorized web pages, graphic images, or offensive language or comments on a school web page, internet, Facebook, Instagram, SnapChat, TikTok, or any social media site